groovybits/rscap/README.md

 Use `.env` and/or command line args to override the default/env variables.
 See [.env.example](.env.example) for an example configuration.

-## RsCap RPM for CentOS 7 with Gstreamer Support
+## RsProbe RPM for CentOS 7 with Gstreamer Support

 [specs/rscap.spec](specs/rscap.spec) builds for CentOS 7 with all the Gstreamer build dependencies handled for you.